VLZH/react-lightgallery/readme.md

 # TODO

--   API Reference
+- Access to specific events through LightgalleryItem, like: `onOpen`, `onLeave`, `onEnter`
+- More options from lightgallery for LightgalleryItem
 - Optional plugins
 - Support of video
--   More options from lightgallery for LightgalleryItem
 - Write tests
 - Write d.ts